How has the year treated you so far?

 Sometimes I still wonder how I got here.
 I’ve mentioned my zigzagging professional career before.
 I believe in pursuing whatever makes you happy.
 We have only one life, one chance to do it right, one opportunity at happiness.
-If what you do does not fulfill you, if you don’t wake up each day excited at what the day will bring then it’s time for a change.
+If what you do does not fulfil you, if you don’t wake up each day excited at what the day will bring then it’s time for a change.
 I have never been afraid of new beginnings, check your parachute and then take the plunge.

 I wake up happy each day I get to do what I do for a living.
 I always loved photography, and each day, even the challenging ones I get to make beautiful images that bring people inspiration.
 Every time I see one of my images in print, or on a client’s website, I feel a sense of accomplishment like I never did in any of my previous jobs.

 Yes, I am very lucky.

 This cake was inspired by a recipe from my mother-in-law, one of my biggest influences when it comes to everything food.
 Every time we visit her she makes an orange cake, filled with light, fresh citrus taste.
 A couple of years ago she tried to make it here, but for some reason our oranges didn’t yield the right result.
 It was disappointing.

 And then came Christmas, and Christmas here means mandarin oranges.
 I wondered if mandarin oranges might yield a better result.
 It did.
 The mixture between vanilla and the citric aromas of mandarin oranges really pack a punch.
 You will love it.